The Essential Care Guide for Bumblebee Gobies

 Habitat in the wild

-The bumblebee goby is native to Southeast Asia, specifically found in brackish and freshwater habitats of rivers and coastal areas in countries like Thailand, Malaysia, and Indonesia.
-It dwells in lowlands with brackish water along coastline – such as mangrove swamps, estuaries of rivers running into the sea.
+The bumblebee goby (Brachygobius doriae) hails from the brackish and freshwater environments of Southeast Asia, particularly in countries such as Thailand, Malaysia, and Indonesia.
+It inhabits lowland areas with brackish water along coastlines, including mangrove swamps and estuaries where rivers meet the sea.

 CharacteristicDescription